Adrian20064/CPP-games_MINI/README.md

 A bank manager on the terminal, with options as:

-- send money
+send money

-  -cash out/cash in money
+cash out / cash in money

-  -create new accounts
+create new accounts

-  -view balance
+view balance

 Run it:

-- g++ bank_managment.cpp -o (the name wiht .exe)
+g++ bank_managment.cpp -o (the name with .exe)

-- ./(the name wiht .exe)
+./(the name with .exe)